 Bison is a red meat that has a similar flavor to high quality beef.
 It is not gamey, and some describe it as having a slightly sweet undertone.

-Bison is a nutrient-dense food, and is an excellent source of protein, iron, zinc, vitamin B6, and the antioxidant selenium.
+Bison is a nutrient-dense food and an excellent source of protein, iron, zinc, vitamin B6, and the antioxidant selenium.
 When compared to beef, bison is lower in calories, higher in protein, and lower in fat.
 This makes it a great swap if you're looking to lighten up your meals.

 Ingredients